vgnenov/Leaflet-Challenge/README.md

 - Create data marker that reflect the magnitude of the earthquake by their size and depth of the earthquake by color

 ## Step 4
+- Include popups that provide additional information about the earthquake when a marker is clicked

+## Step 5
 -